 Signed in 2005 but loaned out to Watford for two years, Foster was eventually given some limited opportunities by United after helping the Hornets to promotion in 2006 and looking solid in the Premier League the following year.

-He’s established himself as a steady Premier League presence elsewhere but made just 12 league appearances in three years at Old Trafford.
-Played a role in the 2009 League Cup win, though.
+Foster established himself as a steady Premier League presence elsewhere but made just 12 league appearances in three years at Old Trafford.
+He did play a role in the 2009 League Cup win, though.

 Fortunately the referee let him off, but had it been correctly allowed it would have gone down in history, filed next to Taibi’s howler.